CriticalWombat/KickScan/README.md

     ```

 2. **Run the `iso_gen_bash` script**:
     This script generates an ISO file for the KickScan installation.
+    !!
+Run as sudo !!

     ```bash
-    ./iso_gen_bash
+    sudo ./iso_gen_bash
     ```

 3. **Use the generated ISO**: